Free Calculator

 e.g., old-growth oak, redwood

-Six factors explain most of the price variation you'll see between contractor quotes.
+Six factors explain most of the variation you'll see between contractor quotes — and why two trees the same height can cost very different amounts.

 Tree Height